ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_addingremovingservers.md

 You can expand or contract the capacity of your VMware vCenter Server with NSX-T instance according to your business needs, by adding or removing ESXi servers or network file system (NFS) storage.

+* Starting with the V3.1 release, you can add new ESXi servers to an existing cluster by either selecting an existing configuration or an alternative configuration than the existing hosts in the cluster.
+Existing configurations are available for instant selection when you order your new server.
+To avoid performance or stability issues, it is recommended that clusters use the same or similar configuration with regards to CPU, RAM, and storage.
+This functionality is useful for hardware updates within the same cluster.
+A cluster can have only one type of storage.
-* Starting with the V3.0 release you can simultaneously add or remove NFS storage and ESXi servers to clusters that are in the **Ready to Use** state.
+* Starting with the V3.0 release, you can simultaneously add or remove NFS storage and ESXi servers to clusters that are in the **Ready to Use** state.
 For example, you can add or remove an ESXi server in a cluster and add or remove NFS storage in another cluster.
 * Starting with the V2.9 release, you can add new ESXi servers to a cluster while the servers are in maintenance mode.
 Additionally, you can simultaneously add or remove ESXi servers across multiple clusters.

 **Notes**: